 Who can argue with that, or find fault with Marc Sirguy's compelling and mesmerizing design of our 1st eurorack collaboration with Eowave?—a 16 x 8 step sequencer, that can be utilized as an 8 x 16 step track preset (8 CVs & gates), 4 x 32 (4 CVs & gates), 2 x 64 (2 CVs & gates), and 1 x 128 step track preset (1 CV, 1 gate).
-CV and gate expansion is made possible through our BBOX—breakout box (not yet pictured) interface, which features 4 CVs & 4 gates.
+CV and gate expansion is made possible through our BBOX—breakout box (discontinued) interface, which features 4 CVs & 4 gates.
 Up to 2 breakout boxes per Charcot can be connected.

 Think of the hierarchy from top to bottom this way: 8 banks: a collection of up to 16 presets per bank; presets: a collection of tracks composed of 1-16 Notes; and notes: base level data, or steps.
 Up to 128 presets can be stored in the 8 banks of 16 presets.
 In TRACK PLAY—the most expressive performance mode—you decide which tracks you want to play together in the preset.
 In Global mode "8" for instance, tracks 1-8; 1 and 8; 1, 2, 3 and 8—just track 5, etc. In Global mode "4", tracks 1-4; 1, 2, 3; 1 and 4, etc. In Global mode "2", tracks 1, 2; 1; 2.
 In Global mode "1", 1 track of 128 steps.